bdzwillo/orag/README.md

 acceptable for a local operation.
 The LLM query runs longer than the load time, when not too many chunks are stored in a single db directory.

-To avoid this overhead the `orag` tool also supports a `chat` cmd that allows to pass multiple consecutive queries to the same FAISS db.
+To avoid this overhead the `orag` tool also supports a `chat` command that allows to pass multiple consecutive queries to the same FAISS db.
 ```
 > orag test chat what is the purpose of the chat command?